omersimantov/odyssey/README.md

-This is a Next.js with Apollo-Client example repo for SSG, SSR, AND CSR.
+A Next.js with Apollo-Client examples repo for SSG, SSR, and CSR.